kyxap1/starred/README.md

 - [hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 - [goa](https://github.com/goadesign/goa) - Design-based APIs and microservices in Go
 - [cobra](https://github.com/spf13/cobra) - A Commander for modern Go CLI interactions
-- [license](https://github.com/nishanths/license) - Create software license files from the command line
+- [license](https://github.com/nishanths/license) - Create LICENSE files with a single command
 - [packer](https://github.com/hashicorp/packer) - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.
 - [terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [bosun](https://github.com/bosun-monitor/bosun) - Time Series Alerting Framework